Learn who we are and how we serve our community

 Stay connected with ICSC and continue to receive membership benefits

 Since 2007, ICSC has worked closely with our members to successfully defeat numerous proposals by Congress to change the tax treatment of carried interest.
 Carried interest—or “the promote” in real estate terms—is a common feature of many development deals.
 More than half of partnerships in the U.S. are real estate related.
-Roughly 70 percent of ICSC members say they have used carried interest in their deals.
-Limiting or repealing the capital gains treatment for carried interest would disincentive developers from undertaking projects at a time when the industry is repositioning properties to address the impact of COVID and ongoing consumer trends.
+Roughly 70% of ICSC owner-developer members say they have used carried interest in their deals.
+Eliminating carried interest will create a chilling effect on Main Street real estate development and discourage capital from flowing to higher risk projects, like underserved rural and urban markets, food deserts and complicated redevelopment projects.

 With just a few clicks you can send a message to Congress on the issues that impact our industry.